cozy/cozy-ui/docs/README.md

 Then, you just need to add a `@import 'cozy-ui'` statement at top of your main stylus file.

-## CSS Styleguide

-You can see all vars, mixins, classes, utilities and their usage in the [styleguide](https://cozy.github.io/cozy-ui/styleguide).

-## React components

-You can see react components in [storybook](https://cozy.github.io/cozy-ui/react/).

 ## License

 Cozy UI is developed by Cozy Cloud and distributed under the AGPL-3.0 license.